Russians protest over retirement age hike

 Navalny published photos of the protests with people carrying placards with slogans including “Raise the pension, not the pension age!” and “Hands off our pensions!”.

-There were also some street protests organized by other political forces, including communists.
+There were also some street protests organised by other political forces, including communists.

 Prime Minister Dmitry Medvedev, a close ally of President Vladimir Putin, said last month that the government wanted to raise the retirement age for men by five years, to 65 from 60, and for women by eight years, to 63 from 55.